varunbv25/AI-image-resizer/README.md

 - Higher quality settings may significantly increase processing time
 - Batch processing works best with images of similar sizes
 - Target resolution inputs enforce minimum values based on original dimensions
+- Select individual images from sidebar to customize scale factor and quality
+- Use "Upscale All Images" for consistent batch processing
+- Monitor real-time status for each image in the sidebar (pending, processing, completed)

 **Image Compression:**
 - Quality is automatically optimized - starts at 80% for JPEG/WebP, level 9 for PNG